numpattern/numpattern.github.io/_posts/2023-08-31-Create-Compute-Azure-ML_CUDA_enabled.md

 conda create --name myenv --file spec-file.txt
 {% endhighlight %}

-In this post, I provided the steps to create a compute in azure ML Studio, and do a basic set up for ML applications enabling CUDA in our environment.
+This post showed how to create a compute in azure ML Studio, and do a basic set up for ML applications enabling CUDA in our environment.

 #### References
 1. [Installing previous versions of pytorch](https://pytorch.org/get-started/previous-versions/)